-Note to § 9001.105(c): There is a special approval requirement set out in both 18 $\hat{\text{U.S.C.}}$ 203( $\hat{\text{d}}$ ) and 205(e), respectively, for certain representational activities otherwise covered by the conflict of interest restrictions on compensation and activities of employees in claims against and other matters affecting the Government.
+Note to § 9001.105(c): There is a special approval requirement set out in both 18 U.S.C.
+203(d) and 205(e), respectively, for certain representational activities otherwise covered by the conflict of interest restrictions on compensation and activities of employees in claims against and other matters affecting the Government.
 Thus, an employee who wishes to act as agent or attorney for, or otherwise represent his or her parents, spouse, children, or any person for whom, or any estate for which, he or she is serving as guardian, executor, administrator, trustee, or other personal fiduciary in such matters must obtain the approval required by law of the Government official responsible for the employee's appointment in addition to the regulatory approval required in this section.

-(d) Procedure for requesting approval-(1) The approval required by paragraph (b) of this section shall be requested by e-mail or other form of written correspondence in advance of engaging in outside employment as defined in paragraph (c) of this section.
+(d) Procedure for requesting approval and concurrence-(1) The approval required by paragraph (b) of this section shall be requested by e-mail or other form of written correspondence in advance of engaging in outside employment as defined in paragraph (c) of this section.

-(2) The request for approval to engage in outside employment or certain other activities shall set forth, at a minimum:
+(2) The request for approval to engage in outside employment shall set forth, at a minimum: